 The Zoning in the area is commercial and general public use districts.
 The area contains a mixture of CD, GPI and OS zoning districts.
+The residential area to the east is zoned RM12.

-Circulation Patterns The circulation patterns have not changed.
+Circulation Patterns The circulation patterns have not changed significantly.
 Access to the properties is still primarily from the State-named street and alleyways.
-In addition, parking lots have been introduced into the area.
+North Park Street functions more as a private drive for the Courthouse and Judicial and Law Enforcement Center.
+Parking lots have been introduced into the area.

 Planned Vegetation Patterns The planned vegetation patterns have changed from the historic patterns.
 Commercial street trees and planters have been installed in the downtown area.
-A planned Japanese Friendship Garden is directly adjacent to the site on the north.
+The landscape garden between the Courthouse and the Judicial and Law Enforcement Center adds significant green space to the property.

 Signs and Pedestrian amenities The signs within the area are almost entirely street names and traffic control signs.
+Signs have been added to the landscape area to direct pedestrians to the Courthouse or Judicial Center.